Quick Start

 Review focus

-Start with applicable_conditions and risks.
-These two parts most directly determine whether the Skill should be used for the current task.
+Start with applicable_conditions and risks, then check whether validation evidence supports this route.
+These parts most directly determine whether the Skill should be used for the current task.

 How to Review and Curate Skills

-1. Planner drafts 2 to 4 candidate Skills from the pre-forecast analysis.
+1. Planner drafts 2 to 4 candidate Skills from pre-forecast analysis and candidate rules.

 2. Humans review the model route, applicability conditions, and risk notes, editing them directly when needed.